ARMmbed/mbed-os-5-docs/docs/tools/config_system.md

 The configuration system gathers and interprets all the configurations defined in the source tree.
 The output of the configuration system is a list of macros that are automatically defined when compiling the code.

 <span class="notes">**Note:** In prior releases, the configuration system provided a method for adding custom targets.
-The Mbed OS tools now look for custom targets in a file named `custom_targets.json` in the root of a project and treat custom targets the same as [Mbed targets](/docs/v5.6/tools/adding-and-configuring-targets.html).</span>
+The Mbed OS tools now look for custom targets in a file named `custom_targets.json` in the root of a project and treat custom targets the same as <a href="/docs/v5.6/tools/adding-and-configuring-targets.html" target="_blank">Mbed targets</a>.</span>

 #### Defining configuration parameters